privacy-tech-lab/privacy-pioneer/README.md

 **Note**: Privacy Pioneer uses an external service, [ipinfo.io](https://ipinfo.io/), to automate the identification of a user's Location in web traffic of visited websites.
 For this purpose Privacy Pioneer sends a user's IP address to ipinfo.io when the user restarts the browser or makes changes to the Watchlist.
 An ipinfo API token is required for Privacy Pioneer to work.

+In order to get your ipinfo API token, you must sign up for a free account with ipinfo via https://ipinfo.io.
+Then once you're signed in, you must go to the token tab and copy the token that is displayed to clipboard.
+Once this is done you must then:

 Create a file `holdAPI.js` and save it in the `/src/libs/` folder with your ipinfo API token as follows:

 ```javascript